 Planning Green Events

-Milwaukee is proud to be the City of Festivals but, often times, our public events leave our streets and waterways littered with plastic and debris, posing serious threats to th environment and health.
+Milwaukee is proud to be the City of Festivals, but often times our public events leave our streets and waterways littered with plastic and debris, posing serious threats to the environment and health.
 The new City of Milwaukee Green Events Guide can help you take the first steps towards a conscious community event that protects the environment.

 - Reduce: The best way to keep waste out of our waterways and streets is to use less.
 This can be as easy as offering individual utensils instead of plastic bags with a fork, knife, and spoon that won't all be used, for example.
 Do your guests really need plastic bags?
 Take a moment before you buy to consider what your event actually needs in order to be successful.

 - Reuse: Switching to reusable containers at your event is easier than ever!
 Wisconsin State Health Code allows drinkware to be refilled again and again as long as the cup doesn't touch the pour spout (just like using your own travel mug at your favorite coffee shop).
 You can even order commemorative cups to use throughout the event!